 My growing interest in personal finance and all money-related things began when I was in college.
 I went to school for Information Systems and landed a decent-paying job right out of school.
-I was fortunate, but like a lot of college kids, I graduated with more credit card debt than I wanted.
+I was fortunate, but like a lot of college kids, I graduated with more credit card debt than I wanted – about $10k.

 And I did.

 I started working in early June and spent all of my extra money above my basic living expenses paying down my debts.
-By October of that year I had paid off the remaining ~$10,000 in credit card debt I had accumulated from a series of unfortunate events like my car breaking down and some other very bad decisions (don’t ask me about my trip to Vegas I booked but never went on…).
+By October of that year I had paid off the remaining ~$10,000 in credit card debt I had accumulated from a series of unfortunate events like my car breaking down and some other very bad decisions (like that trip to Vegas I booked but never went on…).

 I wasn’t out of the woods entirely, but the good feelings from paying off my debts kept me on a roll.
 In November, my car finally decided to give out and I needed to get a new one in order to get to work – I unfortunately wasn’t living in an area where public transit was an option.
 Through the previous months paying off debt aggressively, I had neglected any sort of respectable emergency fund.
 Add that to my list of “ToDo’s”.